-Like similar drilling programs being adopted by offshore operators around the world to cut costs, the finder well approach starts with careful planning of the well by a multiple-discipline team "6-8 months before it's spudded," Williams said.
+Like similar drilling programs being adopted by offshore operators around the world to cut costs, the finder-well approach starts with careful planning of the well by a multiple-discipline team "6-8 months before it's spudded," Williams said, in an exclusive interview.

 "You decide first the critical uncertainty that the well is to address.
 In the case of an exploratory well, it's simply to determine if there are oil or gas reserves in place where you think they are," he said.
 "You decide next what are the minimum features you need in your well to obtain the data that you need.
 Then you challenge that plan to make sure you've addressed all the potential problems."

-Williams got his first experience with the finder well concept as exploration manager for Conoco in Indonesia during 1989-93, in an effort to do more drilling in the South Natuna Sea Block B despite a constrained budget.
+Williams got his first experience with the finder-well concept as exploration manager for Conoco in Indonesia during 1989-93, in an effort to do more drilling in the South Natuna Sea Block B despite budget constraints.

 He determined that, by streamlining the well design for quick drilling, the company could reduce costs from the normal range of $2.5-4 million/well to an average $1.5 million/well or as low as $1 million in some cases.
 "We saved enough on three wells to drill a fourth," Williams said.

 Other operators, like Unocal Corp., also were developing their own methods to cut drilling costs in Indonesia at that time.
 But those efforts were made on an individual company-by-company basis.
-A more uniform approach was adopted in the mid-1990s by the UK Offshore Operators Association, who worked with UK government officials in developing their Cost Reduction in the New Era (CRINE) and Double-the-Value-of-Wells programs.
+A more uniform approach was adopted in the mid-1990s by the UK Offshore Operators Association, which worked with UK government officials in developing its Cost Reduction in the New Era (CRINE) and Double-the-Value-of-Wells programs.

 As a result, Conoco saved 25% on the two discovery wells and one appraisal well that it drilled in the North Sea in 1999.
 Now, Williams said, "Quite a few companies are drilling finder wells."

-Of course, not all prospects benefit from the finder well approach.
+Of course, not all prospects benefit from the finder-well approach.
 "Some are so small that they can only support one or two wells.
 So if you have a discovery, you'd have to plan on keeping that well as a producer.
-You have to know the economics of the area," said Williams in a telephone interview with OGJ Online.
+You have to know the economics of the area," said Williams.